 You read that right!
 According to NYC’s housing maintenance code, owners of buildings with 9 or more apartments are required to provide janitorial services, either themselves or by hiring a janitor.
 These services need to be available 24 hours a day.
 According to the New York State Multiple Dwelling Law, buildings with 13 or more units in a multiple dwelling building where the owner doesn’t reside, must have a janitor that resides in the building or within 200 feet of the building.

-6. Landlords are required to provide heat and hot water.
+6. Landlords are required to provide heat and hot water is one of the housing laws in NYC.

 7. You cannot be evicted without a court order.